-J. Who is a Qualified Expert Witness?
+K. Who is a Qualified Expert Witness?

-The statute does not define what constitutes a qualified expert under ICWA.
-The Regulations require that an expert be qualified to testify as to whether the child's continued custody by the parent or custodian is "likely to result in serious emotional or physical damage," and direct that an expert should be qualified to testify as to the "prevailing social and cultural standards" of the child's tribe.
+The statute does not define what constitutes a qualified expert witness under ICWA.
+The Regulations require that an expert be qualified to testify as to whether the child's continued custody by the parent or custodian is "likely to result in serious emotional or physical damage," and direct that an expert should be qualified to testify as to the "prevailing social and cultural standards" of the child's Tribe.
 25 C.F.R. § 23.122.
-The social worker assigned to the child's case may not serve as an expert (although a caseworker may testify otherwise, as to the parent's compliance with the service plan, visitation and other issues).
+The social worker assigned to the child's case may not serve as an expert (although a caseworker may testify otherwise, as to the parent's compliance with the service plan, visitation, and other issues).

-Without question, the child's tribe is the best source for an expert.
-If the tribe is in agreement with the agency's legal strategy, and has an expert willing and able to testify, this is ideal.
-However, if a tribe has a policy against termination of parental rights, or is not in agreement with DFPS on a specific case, finding an ICWA expert can be challenging.
-Understandably, many tribal members do not want to take a position in a court proceeding adverse to a fellow tribal member and with very small tribes, the pool of potential experts is limited.
-The DFPS Office of General Counsel may be able to assist in identifying expert witnesses.
+Without question, the child's Tribe is the best source for an expert.
+If the Tribe is in agreement with the agency's legal strategy and has an expert willing and able to testify, this is ideal.
+However, if a Tribe has a policy against termination of parental rights or is not in agreement with DFPS on a specific case, finding an ICWA expert can be challenging.
+Understandably, many Tribal members do not want to take a position in a court proceeding adverse to a fellow Tribal member and with very small Tribes, the pool of potential qualified expert witnesses is limited.
 Courts with capability should allow participation by phone, video conferencing, or other methods.
 25 C.F.R. § 23.133.

-K. Voluntary Relinquishment of Parental Rights
+L. Voluntary Relinquishment of Parental Rights

-ICWA imposes significantly different requirements for a valid voluntary relinquishment of parental rights, or "consent to termination of parental rights," as ICWA denotes the process, when an Indian child is involved than the Texas Family Code does.
+ICWA imposes significantly different requirements for a valid voluntary relinquishment of parental rights, or "consent to termination of parental rights," as ICWA denotes a specific process when an "Indian child" is involved.
 25 U.S.C. § 1913(a).
 The most significant difference is that a valid relinquishment to terminate parental rights must be in writing and be taken on the record before a judge.
-The Guidelines also state that notice of voluntary proceedings to the Indian tribe is a recommended practice, while the statutory notice provision is limited to involuntary proceedings.
-25 U.S.C. § 1912(a).79
+The Guidelines also state that notice of voluntary proceedings to the Indian Tribe is a recommended practice, while the statutory notice provision is limited to involuntary proceedings.
+25 U.S.C. § 1912(a).

 In addition, ICWA requires the judge to attach a certificate that indicates that the terms and consequences of the consent were fully explained and that the parent or Indian custodian fully understood the explanation whether provided in English or by an interpreter.
 25 U.S.C. § 1913(a).
-Consent to voluntary relinquishment of parental rights cannot be given until the eleventh day after birth of the child and must contain the child's name, birth date, the name of the child's tribe, any tribal affiliation and membership, name and address of the consenting parent or Indian custodian, and the name and address of the person or entity that arranged any adoptive or pre-adoptive placement.
+Consent to voluntary relinquishment of parental rights cannot be given until the eleventh day after birth of the child and must contain the child's name, birth date, the name of the child's Tribe, any Tribal affiliation and membership, name and address of the consenting parent or Indian custodian, and the name and address of the person or entity that arranged any adoptive or pre-adoptive placement.

-Unlike a relinquishment made to CPS under the Texas Family Code, a parent of an Indian child may withdraw consent for any reason at any time prior to entry of a final decree of termination or adoption.
+Unlike a relinquishment made to DFPS under the Texas Family Code, a parent of an "Indian child" may withdraw consent for any reason at any time prior to entry of a final decree of termination or adoption.
 If consent is obtained by fraud or duress, a parent may withdraw consent and the court shall invalidate a decree of adoption up to two years after entry of the decree (or beyond the two years if otherwise permitted under state law).
 25 U.S.C. § 1913(c)-(d).

-L. Case Notes
+M.Related Case Notes